 Next, your eyes are drawn to the massive second floor display mezzanine, complete with glass handrail.
 The lighting throughout the store is welcoming, and the store has a warm and comforting atmosphere.
 On the left side of the store you’ll find the largest selection of prom, Mardi Gras, cocktail, homecoming, and special occasion dresses on the Gulf Coast.
 Bridal and Formal Boutique & House of Tux has a total of twenty-six fitting rooms throughout the store, along with multiple three-way mirrors and lots of guest seating to make your visit as comfortable as possible.

 “It was nice to have a blank slate to lay out and design a custom floor plan that would maximize space and meet all the demands of the high customer volume that we tend to see during our busy seasons,” said Chavus.

 Next, we move into the tuxedo area, which feels more like walking into a man cave than a dress store as its décor is heavy industrial mixed with automotive artwork.
 It’s a man’s dream space!
 Bridal and Formal Boutique & House of Tux carries a large selection of tuxedos and suits for rental or purchase.
 “We have a huge selection of styles and colors to suit anyone’s needs.
 We pride ourselves on providing our customers with outstanding service and an unmatched selection of merchandise,” Adrian said.

-A new feature of the Hollands’ business plan is a separate full-service alteration department, which is capable of not only keeping up with the high volume of alterations on dresses sold in-house, but now accepts outside alterations of all kinds.
+A new feature of the Hollands’ business plan is a separate full-service alteration department, which is capable of keeping up with the high volume of alterations on dresses sold in-house.

 The main showpiece of the entire business revolves around the bridal area.
 “With its elegantly designed layout we have been told by many bridal industry veterans that we now have the largest, most unique bridal store in the entire Southeastern region,” Adrian said.